 Outline.
-By midnight on Oct.
-9th, please submit via Quercus a detailed outline.
+By 9:10AM on Oct.
+7th, please submit via Quercus a detailed outline.
 Your policy proposal or research question should be clearly stated.
 The outline should also include several topic sentences for the body of your paper, along with detailed notes on supporting documentation for the topic sentences.
 See some bare-bones examples for the outline under the assignments tab on Quercus.
 Your outline should be more filled out than these examples.

 Draft.
-By midnight on Oct.
-30th, please submit via Quercus a complete rough draft of your proposal/research paper.
+By 9:10AM on Oct.
+28th, please submit via Quercus a complete rough draft of your proposal/research paper.
 A copy of your draft will be shared with another student for peer review.
 Since we'll be doing peer review and these will be graded, it's important to get your draft done on time so that you can participate in the peer review.
 See the instructions and grading rubric for the draft on Quercus.

 Peer review.
-By midnight on Nov.
+By 9:10AM on Nov.
 6th, please submit via Quercus your peer review of your partner's paper.
 Get the instructions and the set of questions to answer for the peer review from the assignments tab on Quercus.

 Final version.
-On Dec.
-4th, please submit via Quercus the final draft of your proposal or research paper.
+By 9:10AM on Dec.
+2nd, please submit via Quercus the final draft of your proposal or research paper.

-You should submit your written responses via Quercus and Turnitin by midnight on the day that they are due.
-Turning in written assignments through Turnitin is voluntary.
-If you wish not to submit via Turnitin, please email me your written assignment instead and explain that you do not wish to use Turnitin.
+You should submit your written responses via Quercus by 9:10AM on the day that they are due.
+Turning in written assignments with the Plagiarism Detection Tool is voluntary.
+If you wish not to submit with the Plagiarism Detection Tool, please email me your written assignment instead and explain that you do not wish to use the Plagiarism Detection Tool.

-Normally, students will be required to submit their course essays to Turnitin.com for a review of textual similarity and detection of possible plagiarism.
-In doing so, students will allow their essays to be included as source documents in the Turnitin.com reference database, where they will be used solely for the purpose of detecting plagiarism.
-The terms that apply to the University's use of the Turnitin.com service are described on the Turnitin.com web site.
+Normally, students will be required to submit their course essays to the University's plagiarism detection tool for a review of textual similarity and detection of possible plagiarism.
+In doing so, students will allow their essays to be included as source documents in the tool's reference database, where they will be used solely for the purpose of detecting plagiarism.
+The terms that apply to the University's use of this tool are described on the Centre for Teaching Support & Innovation web site (https://uoft.me/pdt-faq).

-Assignments not submitted through Turnitin will receive a grade of zero (0 %) unless a student instead provides, along with their position paper, sufficient secondary material (e.g., reading notes, outlines of the paper, rough drafts of the final draft, etc.) to establish that the paper they submit is truly their own.
-The alternative (not submitting via Turnitin) is in place because, strictly speaking, using Turnitin is voluntary for students at the University of Toronto.
+Assignments not submitted with the Plagiarism Detection Tool will receive a grade of zero (0 %) unless a student instead provides, along with their position paper, sufficient secondary material (e.g., reading notes, outlines of the paper, rough drafts of the final draft, etc.) to establish that the paper they submit is truly their own.
+The alternative of not with the Plagiarism Detection Tool is in place because using the Plagiarism Detection Tool is voluntary for students at the University of Toronto.

 Test & Final Assessment.
 The midterm and final assessment will be composed of short-answer, essay-style questions.
-The final assessment will cover all material from readings, lecture recordings, and discussions.

 Midterm.
-The midterm will cover material through Oct.
-9th.
-You should take the midterm on Quercus by midnight on Oct.
-16th.
+The midterm will be held in class, during our normal class time on Oct.
+14th.
 Please mark this date on your calendar, as alternative arrangements are available only on an exceptional basis.
+The test will cover material through Oct.
+14th.
 You will have two hours to complete the test.
-Although the test is open book, you won't have enough time during the test to look everything up.
-So, you'll want to have done the readings and studied beforehand.